staples-sparx/StaplesLabs.github.io/jobs/devops.md

 * BA/BS in Computer Science, Math, Physics, or other technical field

-* Minimum 3 years of relevant software development experience with both functional and object-oriented design and development, preferably within an agile environment enough?
-Is 1 year enough)

-* Experience developing large-scale web-based applications using Java and other object-oriented languages.
-(Need to define Experience…same comments as above)
+* Experience with large-scale web-based applications using Java and other object-oriented languages.

 ### Preferred